-- •Staff had undertaken training in a range of topics so that they could do their job well.
-Most staff had achieved nationally recognised qualifications in care. - Staff received specific training about autism and de-escalation techniques and about communication such as Makaton.
-Makaton is a simple sign language. - •New staff completed an induction which included, completing mandatory training and working alongside experienced members of staff before working alone. - •Staff felt very well supported.
-They had supervisions and appraisals and comments included "I find these supervision meetings very useful I am able to discuss any concerns I have."
+- Staff had undertaken training in a range of topics so that they could do their job well.
+Most staff had achieved nationally recognised qualifications in care. - Staff received specific training about challenging behaviour, mental health matters and epilepsy awareness. - New staff completed an induction which included, completing mandatory training and working alongside experienced members of staff before working alone. - Staff felt very well supported.
+They had regular supervisions and annual appraisals.